Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

   - Name: `Comma`(does not matter for build, you also should specify an edition, "Complete" or "Community")
   - Main class: `com.intellij.idea.Main` (type `Main` in Search by Name and select needed)
   - VM options: `-ea  -Xmx192m -Didea.is.internal=true -Didea.platform.prefix=CommaCore -Didea.paths.selector=Comma`
-  - Working directory: `intellij-community/bin`
+  - The working directory: `intellij-community/bin`
-  - Classpath of module: `edument.perl6.comma.complete` or `edument.perl6.comma.community` depending on edition you want to run
+  - Classpath of module: `edument.perl6.comma.complete` or `edument.perl6.comma.community` depending on the edition you want to run
   - JRE: `IDEA jdk` (default for the project)

 * Run the configuration.